 How Does AI Candidate Matching Work?

-Eighty-nine percent of HR professionals report that AI saves them time or increases efficiency, according to SHRM's 2025 Talent Trends report.
-That time savings comes from five technical stages that run largely in the background.
-Understanding them helps you evaluate which tools are doing real matching versus surface-level keyword filtering.
+Five technical stages run behind the scenes to improve candidate matching in recruiting.
+Eighty-nine percent of HR professionals report that AI saves them time or increases efficiency, according to SHRM’s 2025 Talent Trends report.
+That time savings comes from each of these stages - and understanding them helps you evaluate which tools are doing real matching versus surface-level keyword filtering.

 Stage 1: Data Extraction

-The system starts by parsing unstructured text - resumes, LinkedIn profiles, job descriptions - into structured data using natural language processing.
+Parsing begins with unstructured text - resumes, LinkedIn profiles, job descriptions - converted into structured data using natural language processing.
 It identifies entities like job titles, skills, certifications, employers, education, and years of experience.
 Modern NLP parsers handle messy formatting, abbreviations, and non-standard layouts that trip up simpler systems.

 Parsing quality sets the ceiling for everything that follows.
 If the system misreads “10 years of Python development” as “Python - mentioned once,” the match score will be wrong no matter how sophisticated the ranking model is.